NorMatch: Matching Normalizing Flows with Discriminative Classifiers for Semi-Supervised Learning: Experiments

-\textbf{Sensitivity of hyper-parameter.} The loss weight $\lambda$ for $L_u(\theta_n)$ is the only hyper-parameter in our NorMatch, as in ~\eqref{eq:total_loss}.
-We then evaluate the sensitivity of $\lambda$ in Figure~\ref{fig:sensitivity}.
-Note that the likelihood-based loss $L_u(\theta_n)$ can be much larger than the cross-entropy-based losses in ~\eqref{eq:total_loss}, so we tune $\lambda$ from a very small value, \eg, 1e-7 .
-We can see that $\lambda \leq$ 1e-6 can improve the performance of FixMatch + NCUE (\ie, 92.78\% obtained by $\lambda$=0, as is in the 2nd row of Table~\ref{tab:ablation}.
+\textbf{Sensitivity of {the model's performance to} hyper-parameter.} The loss weight $\lambda$ for $L_u(\theta_n)$ is the only hyper-parameter in our NorMatch, as in ~\eqref{eq:total_loss}.
+We then evaluate the sensitivity of the classification accuracy (\%) to $\lambda$ in Figure~\ref{fig:sensitivity}.
+Note that the likelihood-based loss $L_u(\theta_n)$ can be much larger than the cross-entropy-based losses in ~\eqref{eq:total_loss}, so we tune $\lambda$ from a very small value, e.g., 1e-7.
+We can see that $\lambda \leq$ 1e-6 can improve the performance of FixMatch + NCUE {(the abbreviation of ``Normalizing flow for Consensus-based Uncertainty Estimation'' proposed in Section~\ref{subsec:ncue})}, i.e., 92.78\% obtained by $\lambda$=0, as is in the 2nd row of Table~\ref{tab:ablation}.
 Note that the performance of $\lambda=0$ is not drawn in the log-scale plot.
-While a large $\lambda$ ($>$1e-6) results in the NUM dominating the training process, which may harm the supervised discriminative feature learning and decrease the performance.
-Hence, we recommend to properly set $\lambda$ so that the $\lambda L_u(\theta_n)$ is smaller than the supervised loss --- this constrains $\lambda$ from being very large.
+While a large $\lambda$ ($>$1e-6) results in the NUM {(i.e., ``Normalizing flow for Unsupervised Modeling'' proposed in Section~\ref{subsec:num})} dominating the training process, which may harm the supervised discriminative feature learning and decrease the performance.
+Hence, we recommend properly setting $\lambda$ so that the $\lambda L_u(\theta_n)$ is smaller than the supervised loss --- this constrains $\lambda$ from being very large.

-\textbf{Evaluation on distribution alignment.} \st{In practice,} We follow the latest works~\cite{berthelot2019remixmatch,li2021comatch} to apply distribution alignment to $\hat{y}_i^u$ (neither sharpened nor one-hot version) in ~\eqref{eq:loss_u}.
+\textbf{Evaluation on distribution alignment.} We follow the latest works~\citep{berthelot2019remixmatch,li2021comatch} to apply distribution alignment to $\hat{y}_i^u$ (neither sharpened nor one-hot version) in ~\eqref{eq:loss_u}.
 We further evaluate this strategy in Table~\ref{tab:ablation_da}.
 We observe that the distribution alignment brings 0.3\% improvement over the one-hot version (the first two rows).
 When fully trained for 1024 epochs, our NorMatch with distribution alignment further obtains 94.70\%.
-We thus use it as our final model to compare with the state-of-the-art methods.
+We thus use it as our final model to compare with the state-of-the-art methods {in Section~\ref{sec:cmp_sota}}.